jupjohn/LethalCompany-NoiseSuppression/README.md

 # Noise Suppression (for Lethal Company)

 Sick of hearing your friends' mouth noises when you're being chased by a bracken? \
-Would you rather not listen to your mate's TikToks while he's "watching the monitors" back at the ship?
+Would you rather not listen to your mate's TikToks while he's "watching the monitors" back at the ship? (yes, I'm talking about you Eugene 👿)

 Listen no more with the NoiseSuppression mod!